 (BALTIMORE – November 7, 2008) – Kevin Scott’s dream is now a reality: a men’s clothier location in the heart of downtown Baltimore at 324 Park Avenue.

 Having worked for years to find and attain such a plush locale, the store is a manifestation of the greatness of a young African American man born and raised in this city.
 However, don’t get it twisted.
 Scott has also walked in Milan – searching, of course, for the finest - the absolute finest in menswear.

 “I am just so grateful to the Almighty for the vision and the courage to see this through,” said Scott as he cleaned a portion of his new hardwood floor.

 Having held his Grand Opening a couple of weeks ago, Scott said that his establishment offers everything from Mezlan shoes to the finest leather jackets available.

-, the news before the news.
-Read in Full >>
+SEE PICS Read in Full >>